p-buglewicz/photo_lens/README.md

 ## Development Roadmap

-The project is intentionally split into **phases**, each deliverable on its own — ideal for interviews or iterative development.
+The project is intentionally split into **phases**, each delivering incremental value.

 ### Phase 1 — Core Infrastructure (MVP)